 - 4. Comprehensive exams passed by application deadline. - 5.
 Dissertation or Clinical Research Project-- proposal accepted/approved by committee by application deadline. - 6.
-Experience working with a serious and persistent mentally ill population, particularly adults, is highly desirable / preferred, as is prior psychiatric inpatient experience. - If you do not meet the above minimum pre-requisite criteria by November 1st (as listed on your AAPI application) we strongly suggest you do not apply as your application will not be considered.
+Experience working with a serious and persistent mentally ill population, particularly adults, is highly desirable / preferred, as is prior psychiatric inpatient experience.

+If you do not meet the above minimum pre-requisite criteria by October 1st (as listed on your AAPI application for Practicum Hours Accrued), we strongly suggest you do not apply as your application will not be considered.